 3. Explain in a concise format the neuroscience of psychiatric, behavioural and neurological disorders

-Summative assessment will be via an unseen examination of 2 hrs (25%) with topics identified 8 weeks prior to examination; a coursework component essay of 2500 words [not including reference list] (50%); and, a PowerPoint* presentation of 10 slides (25%).
+Summative assessment will be via an unseen examination of 2 hrs (20%) with topics identified prior to examination; a coursework component essay of 2500 words [not including reference list] (50%); and, a PowerPoint presentation with notes of 10 slides (30%).

 Additional formative assessment can be gained from an in class test and web based tests.